EricssonResearch/dnt/getting_started/scenario_mask/README.md

 mask prf-member1
 ```

-Right after executing the command, we see two messages:
+Right after executing the command, we see this message:

 ```
-Pipeline 'prf-member1' masked
+Pipeline 'prf-member1' in Replicate prf now masked
-mep start not found for 'mask' command
 ```

-These might be confusing, but this is the expected behavior.
-The first message tells the path masking was successful (since the pipeline exist and not masked already).
+This message tells us the path masking was successful (since the pipeline exists and not masked already).
-The second message tells we dont have MEP Start for mask command.
-Indeed, we dont have any MPs configured, therefor this is a local masking.

 After the command executed, we can immediately verify from the packet logging PRF dont send replica packets on `prf-member1` anymore.
 On __nxp2__ we also verify that we only see ingress packets from one NNI: